chmllr/notehub/API.md

     pid + psk + note

 The signature serves as a proof, that the request is authentic and will be issued by the publisher corresponding to the provided PID.
+Please note, that _all_ of the values used in the signature computation, should be identical to the values passed with the request itself.

 The parameters specifying the theme name and fonts are optional and only impact the URLs returned back.